personium/website/src/contributor/README.md

 ## Personium server bug report / development

-Please refer to the following documents when you report or fix bugs in Personium server software itself, or plugins or extensions.
+Please refer to the following guideline(s) when you want to report or fix bugs in Personium server software, plugins, or extensions.

 * [Server Developer's Guide](../software-developer/README.md)